 The Ramsar Convention is a voluntary Treaty, committed to promoting the conservation and wise use of water-based ecosystems through international engagement and collaboration.
 The Treaty was signed in Ramsar, Iran; in 1971.
 Canada signed the Treaty in 1981, and has 37 Ramsar sites.
 The United States signed the Treaty in 1987 and, with the recent designation of the American side of the Niagara River, now has 40 Ramsar sites.
 There are 169 member countries that have designated more than 2,227 Ramsar Sites (215,000,000 ha) around the world.

 A Ramsar designation for the Niagara River will commit, under Treaty, Canada and the United States to continue to work together to ensure that environmental progress achieved over the past 5 decades does not backslide.
 It will ensure future programs and their administrators are aware of the history and work that has been completed on the river for decades to come.

 A Ramsar designation will endorse the rivers ecological significance and its global importance.
 It will strengthen local economies through increased tourism, recreation and increased funding opportunities.
 It will heighten international awareness of the river’s global contribution to biodiversity and its role in building stronger, healthier and more resilient communities.

-The Ramsar designation for the Niagara River is being led by the Ramsar Steering Committee consisting of agency representatives from Canada and the U.S., including representation from the Western New York Land Conservancy, The Niagara Parks Commission, the Niagara Peninsula Conservation Authority, the Regional Institute (SUNY Buffalo), the Environmental Sustainability Research Centre (Brock University), Niagara College, and the Buffalo Niagara Riverkeeper, and the Niagara River Remedial Action Plan.
+The Ramsar designation for the Niagara River is being led by the Ramsar Steering Committee consisting of agency representatives from Canada and the U.S., including representation from the Western New York Land Conservancy, the Niagara Parks Commission, the Regional Institute (SUNY Buffalo), the Environmental Sustainability Research Centre (Brock University), Niagara College, and the Buffalo Niagara Riverkeeper, and a representative from the Niagara River Remedial Action Plan.
 The work is being supported by the University of Buffalo Environmental Law and Policy Clinic.

 To qualify for Ramsar designation the site must meet at least one of the following nine criteria: